Prosono/SMARTi_BaseComponent/README.md

 # Disclaimer

 This integration adds multiple automations, sensors, entities and helpers to your Home Assistant installation.
 They are all named "SMARTi_xxx" for easy filtering and not to conflict with existing helpers, entities, automations etc you might already have present and will not affect your current installation.
 Please do note that if you are bothered by this, then the SMARTi integration is not for you.

+# License

+This repo is licensed under the MIT licenese, meaning you can do whatever you want with it, fork it, copy it, modify it, re-distribute it etc, the configuration files it donwloads to your Home Assistant instalaltion is NOT licensed under the same license.
+After instalaltion, the necessary licenes are placed within the "smartiliceneses" folder

 # Support, bugs and reporting